gmlewis/irmf-slicer/README.md

 This program is needed to bridge the gap until 3D printer manufacturers adopt IRMF shaders and printable file formats in addition to G-Code or voxel slices.
-It slices an IRMF shader model into either STL files or into voxel slices.
+It slices an IRMF shader model into either STL files or into voxel slices (with various output file formats).
 For STL files, it outputs one STL file per material.
 (Note that some STL files can become enormous, way larger than any online service bureau currently supports.
 The resolution can be reduced to limit the STL file sizes, but at the expense of lossed detail.)

-For voxel slices, it writes them out to one ZIP file per material.
+For voxel slices, it can write them out to ZIP files (one ZIP file per material).
 These slices can then be fed to 3D printer software that accepts voxel slices as input for printing (such as [NanoDLP](https://www.nanodlp.com/)).

-For resin printers using either the [ChiTuBox](https://www.chitubox.com/) or [AnyCubic](https://www.anycubic.com/products/anycubic-photon-3d-printer) slicer (such as the [Elegoo Mars](https://www.elegoo.com/product/elegoo-mars-uv-photocuring-lcd-3d-printer/)), the `-dlp` option will output the voxel slices in the `.cbddlp` file format (which is identical to the `.photon` file format).
+For resin printers using either the [ChiTuBox](https://www.chitubox.com/) or [AnyCubic](https://www.anycubic.com/products/anycubic-photon-3d-printer) slicer (such as the [Elegoo Mars](https://www.elegoo.com/product/elegoo-mars-uv-photocuring-lcd-3d-printer/)), the `-dlp` option will output the voxel slices to the `.cbddlp` file format (which is identical to the `.photon` file format).

 Once 3D printers support IRMF shader model files directly for printing,